selfbits/blog/_posts/2016-11-24-dashboard-tutorial-part1-setup.markdown

 <div class="alert alert-danger" role="alert">
 UPDATE (24.
 Juli 2017):
 This article was published when Angular 2 was still unstable.
 Since then, the Angular team published two major (breaking) releases.
-Struggling with limited time and resources, we are not able to provide support for this version.
+Struggling with limited time and resources, we are not able to provide support for angular 2 and the contents of this blog post.
 We also deprecated our Platform V1 to be able to focus on the release of a stable Version 2 where we focus on a better user and tenant management.
-If you are interested in receiving news of our platform V2, feel free to subscribe to our newsletter at [Selfbits.io](https://www.selfbits.io?utm_source=blog&utm_medium=ang2tut_part1).
+If you are interested in receiving news of our platform V2, feel free to subscribe to our newsletter at Selfbits.io.
 </div>

 # Create your Angular 2 Dashboard